dgustave/ETL-Challenge/README.md

   * Rename columns to fit the tables created in the database.

-  * Handle any duplicates. **HINT:** some locations have the same name but each license number is unique.
+  * Handle any duplicates. **HINT:** In players salary, players have different names but teams are unique.

-  * Set index to the previously created primary key.
+  * Set index to the previously created primary key, which will be ['Club'].

 * **Load**